natcl/maxtoolbox/README.md

 #Contact me

-You can contact me on [Twitter](https://twitter.com/natcl) or by email: maxtoolbox [æt] studioimaginaire.com
+You can contact me on [Twitter](https://twitter.com/natcl) or by email: maxtoolbox [at] studioimaginaire.com

 ##Donations